Orolol/cv/index.md

 ## Experiences - CDI

 `11/2015 - Présent`
-Fullstack software engineer, *Weborama*
+Fullstack software engineer / Lead Developer, *Weborama*
 * Lead developer in charge of a team for the redesign and maintenance of a VueJS application.
 * Part of various projects inside the R&D team, I refactored a key app frontend in VueJS and worked and maintaned python scripts on cloud servers.
 * Javascript (VueJS), Python, Perl

 `01/2015 - 11/2015`
-Consulting, *Aubay / PACIFICA*
+Software engineer, *Aubay / PACIFICA*
 * Working for the OPEN team, I developed internal tools wich interacted with the Pacifica network, partners, and mainframe data.
 * Java, JEE, Struts, SweetDev, Spring MVC, Maven, Javascript

 `01/2014 - 12/2014`
-Consulting, *Aubay / COFELY INEO SYSTRANS*
+Software engineer, *Aubay / COFELY INEO SYSTRANS*
 * Developed some features (Ponctuality and reliability statistics) for the Central software responsible for bus traffic management, some refactor and bug smashing.
 * JBoss, Oracle, Java

 `01/2013 - 01/2014`
-Consulting, *Aubay / BNP Paribas*
+Software engineer, *Aubay / BNP Paribas*
 * Various refactor and feature addition on a internal application.
 * Java, JEE, Struts, SweetDev, Spring MVC, Maven, Javascript

 `11/2011 - 01/2013`
-Consulting, *Aubay / ECOMETERING – GROUPE GDF-SUEZ*
+Software engineer, *Aubay / ECOMETERING – GROUPE GDF-SUEZ*
 * Added various features on a frontend B2B application for energy management and remote reading of gas meters.
 * PHP 5, Javascript, CSS, Postgresql, Chartdirector, Symfony2

 ## Personnal projects

 `Video Game`
-* Currently working on a multiplayer strategy game, playable on browser [here on my github](https://github.com/Orolol/gogame).
+* Currently working on a multiplayer strategy game, playable on browser (https://github.com/Orolol/gogame).
-* Golang 1.10, VueJS, ZeroMQ
+* Golang 1.10 (gin gonic), VueJS, ZeroMQ

+`Blog platform`
+* Currently working on a blog platform, with a full CMS, comment management, and dynamic structure.
+* Golang 1.12 (gin gonic), VueJS

 `Static websites`
 * Some statics websites for friends, mostly serverless VueJS.